-- For academic reasons, work study students are only allowed to work a maximum of nineteen hours per week.
-The total number of hours worked is determined by the student's financial need each award year.
-Work study students may not earn more than they are awarded, and it will be their responsibility to ensure they do not exceed their award amount. - Work study students are paid slightly above federal minimum hourly wages.
-South Texas College will pay student directly at least once a month. - The work study student will be paid by the hour; no commission or fee may be paid to a work study student. - The number of Work Study positions available per year for the college is determined by the Federal and State Work Study allocations from the U.S. Department of Education and the Texas Higher Education Coordinating Board respectively, every award year. - Students can have only one work study job at a time - South Texas College offers work study students, positions on-campus and offcampus.
+- Work study students are paid slightly above federal minimum hourly wages.
+South Texas College will pay student directly at least once a month. - The work study student will be paid by the hour; no commission or fee may be paid to a work study student. - The number of Work Study positions available per year for the college is determined by the Federal and State Work Study allocations from the U.S. Department of Education and the Texas Higher Education Coordinating Board respectively, every award year. - Students can have only one work study job at a time. - South Texas College offers work study students, positions on-campus and offcampus.
 The work study student may be assigned to work at any of the South Texas College campuses.
 If a work study student is assigned to work off-campus, his/her employer will be a private nonprofit organization of a public agency, and the work performed will be in the public interest.